Mo7ammadAbuSafat/ChatSystem-FullStack/README.md

 ## Layered Architecture

-The .NET backend of this project is designed using a layered architecture to promote separation of concerns and maintainability.
+The .NET backend of this project is designed using a layered architecture to promote the separation of concerns and maintainability.
 The architecture typically consists of the following layers:

 - Presentation Layer
 - Business Layer